Calibrate your Car

 - Find the servo cable on your car and see what channel it's plugged into the PCA board.
 It should be 1 or 0.

 donkey calibrate --channel <your_steering_channel>

-360' and you should see the wheels on your car move slightly.
-If not enter400
+360and you should see the wheels on your car move slightly.
+If not enter

 - Next enter values +/- 10 from your starting value to find the PWM setting that makes your car turn all the way left and all the way right.
 Remember these values.